joakimkistowski/HTTP-Load-Generator/README.md

 ## 2. Getting Started with the Load Generator

-First build or download the httploadgenetor.jar (TODO).
+First build or download the [httploadgenetor.jar](https://se2.informatik.uni-wuerzburg.de/files/httploadgenerator.jar).
 Deploy the httploadgenerator on two machines:
 1. The **director machine** (experiment controller): Usually your PC.
 This machine must have access to the load profile and request script to be run.
 In addition this machine must be able to communicate with the power meters (optional).
 2. The **load generator machine**: The machine that sends the network loads.
 Usually a quite powerful machine.
 No additional files, except for the jar itself, are required on this machine.